finnschaefer1901/finnschaefer1901.github.io/index.md

 # **Presenting myself**

 My name is Finn Rasmus Schäfer.
-I am currently aiming for my Masters degree in Robotics, Cognition and Intelligence at Technical University of Munich.
-Beside my studies i am Working Student at BMW in the field of Computer Vision (with specialization on Lidar development for high automated driving).
-Beside my studies i took part in Formula Student Driverless and the Indy Autonomous Challenge.
+I am currently pursuing my Master's degree in Robotics, Cognition, and Intelligence at the Technical University of Munich.
+In addition to my studies, I am a Working Student at BMW in the field of Computer Vision, specializing in Lidar development for highly automated driving.
+Apart from my studies, I have participated in the Formula Student Driverless competition and the Indy Autonomous Challenge.

 # Finn Rasmus Schäfer
 ## *Software Engineer*